yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 05/2024 We have released a massive meta-evaluation benchmark called [Holmes](https://holmes-benchmark.github.io/home/) to evaluate internal embeddings for more than 50 LLMs across 200 datasets, covering a wide range of linguistic competences.

 - 04/2024 I will give an invited talk at the "Anaphora and Predictability" workshop at Pompeu Fabra University.

 - 03/2024 I will serve as a senior area chair at EMNLP 2024.